Saquib764/Kiwicons/README.md

 rum
 ===
 <b>Introduction</b><br />
 It is a small plugin that simplies the use of svg as icons.
-Simply create a svg tag and give name of icon, rest all is taken care of by <i>rum</i>.<br />
+Simply create a svg tag and give name of icon in <i>data-id</i>, rest all is taken care of by <i>rum</i>.
+Quick and simple.
+No knowledge of svg required.<br />

 <b>Instructions : </b><br />
 <ul>